 Can I Drive in Zion Canyon?

-During the busy season of March – November, you cannot drive Zion Canyon Road.
-The Road is closed at the Canyon Junction Stop and only shuttles are allowed to drive past this point during the busy months.
-However, during the winter, the road opens up to cars while the shuttle is not running.
-This is typically December – March (with some exceptions for Holidays).
+During the busy season of March-November, you cannot drive Zion Canyon Road.
+The road is closed at the Canyon Junction Stop, and only shuttles are allowed to drive past this point during the busy months.
+However, during the winter, the road opens to cars while the shuttle is not running.
+This is typically December-March (with some exceptions for Holidays).
+Find out more about driving in Zion in our article Can You Drive in Zion National Park?
+(What You Need To Know).

 While the Zion Canyon Road may be closed to private vehicles, there are other roads you can drive on, including a beautiful scenic drive.